 In connection with our reduced capital budget, we are decreasing the number of horizontal and vertical drilling rigs working our properties in the Permian-Garden City area.
 On December 31, 2014, we had a total of nine operated drilling rigs consisting of six rigs drilling horizontal wells and three rigs drilling vertical wells.
-Our current drilling schedule anticipates that we will drop to two horizontal rigs and one vertical rig by May 1, 2015, and for the entire year of 2015, we expect to average 2.4 horizontal rigs.
+Our current drilling schedule anticipates that we will drop to two horizontal rigs and one vertical rig by May 1, 2015, and for the entire year of 2015, we expect to average 2.4 horizontal rigs and 1.5 vertical rigs.